-New York rules regarding admission are very similar to the federal rules.50 A request for admission is similar to an interrogatory, but an admission must include a list of statements for your opponent to either admit or deny.
-A request for an admission by the plaintiff may be served after the defendant has answered the complaint or twenty days after service of the summons, but no later than twenty days before trial.
-The person receiving a request for admission has twenty days to deny the allegation or give a detailed explanation of why he cannot admit or deny the allegation.51
+New York rules regarding admission are very similar to the federal rules.
+A request for admission is similar to an interrogatory.
+But, an admission must include a list of statements for your opponent to either admit or deny.
+The plaintiff may serve a request for an admission after the defendant has answered the complaint or twenty days after service of the summons.
+The plaintiff may not serve a request for an admission within twenty days before trial.
+The person receiving a request for an admission has twenty days to deny the allegation or give a detailed explanation of why he cannot admit or deny the allegation.